 Welcome to our guide to growing dill at home.
-Dill (Anethum graveolens) is easily recognisable with its fluffy, ferny foliage and slightly lemony-aniseed scent.
+Dill (Anethum graveolens) is easily recognizable with its fluffy, ferny foliage and slightly lemony-aniseed scent.

-Its long, upright stems produce delicate leaves, which when around 10 cm / 4 inches long are snipped off and used in a variety of dishes.
-These delicate fern-like leaves are sometimes referred to as dill weed.
+Its long, upright stems produce delicate leaves, which, when around 10 cm / 4 inches long, are snipped off and used in various dishes.
+These tender fern-like leaves are sometimes referred to as dill weed.

 - Dill – one plant with many uses

 - Often asked questions about growing dill at home

 - The hardiness of dill

 - Two best ways to propagate dill